Hope or Samwise Gamgee Takes Loyalty to the Next Level

 Naomi is in a bad place.
 The way she sees it God has turned against her, but with Ruth at her side prepared to trek through Mordor, she forges on.
 Together they make the journey to Bethlehem.
 The Hebrew text uses a masculine pronoun here to indicate the women may have utilized Viola Hastings’ method and traveled in guy disguise to reduce their chances of being attacked (v.
 19).
 Whatever the case, the women arrive safely.
 Old neighbors greet Naomi’s return enthusiastically, but the perilous trip hasn’t improved her bad mood and she instructs everyone to call her Mara, aka Embittered (v.
 20).
 But the impulsive new handle gets less traction than when Master Pain rebranded himself Betty.
 Despite Naomi’s request, the name Mara is never used again.

 Unaware he’s being stalked from a distance, Boaz finishes his work on the threshing floor, eats dinner and throws back a few brewskis.
 By the time he lies down to rest it’s late.
 Sticking to Naomi’s plan, Ruth waits for him to doze off, then approaches his campsite, uncovers his feet and cozies up next to him (v.
 7).
 Eventually, Boaz wakes up to cover his icy toes and is more surprised than Cord McNally to discover a woman in his sleeping bag (v.
 8).
 Ruth’s late-night presentation has booty call written all over it, but Boaz is a bigger gentleman than his grace Leopold Alexis Elijah Walker Thomas Gareth Mountbatten.
-Ruth gets right to the point: “Spread your robe over your handmaid, for you are a redeemer” (v.
+Ruth gets right to the point: “[S]pread your covering over your maid, for you are a close relative” (v.
 9).
 If Boaz wasn’t fully awake before, he is now.
 The attractive young widow he’s been bird-dogging just crawled into his bed and proposed.
 It’s the perfect moment to crank Olivia Newton-John and get physical, but Boaz takes more precaution to avoid contact than Ned the pie maker and Charlotte Charles.
-“I will do for you whatever you ask, for all my people in the city know you are a woman of excellence”* (v.
+“I will do for you whatever you ask, for all my people in the city know you are a woman of excellence” (v.
 11).
 It’s no wonder he still has a good reputation.
 He’s satisfied to hold off and mark his calendar like Andy Stitzer.
 The outcome would’ve undoubtedly been quite different had Ruth climbed into bed with Black Dynamite.

 The good news is Boaz has agreed to marry Ruth upon her request without any obligation to do so.
 But it’s not as easy as setting a wedding date, because there’s a closer blood relative than Boaz who gets first dibs at Naomi’s estate—and Ruth.
 Yep.
 The fine print in Leviticus 25 is totally killing the mood.
 Ruth has gone to a lot of trouble to get her man and the thought of getting stuck with a Humperdinck doesn’t sit well.
 Boaz senses her unease and promises to look into the matter before his first cup of coffee.
 They remain together the rest of the night, but make sure to part ways before dawn so that Miss Patty and Babette won’t start any rumors.
 Ruth goes home to Naomi and recaps the night’s events while Boaz heads straight into town to handle the pesky Levitical requirements.

 In the opening verses of chapter 4, Boaz calls together an impromptu meeting with the Jedi High Council.
 As fate would have it, the relative he needs to talk to—Scripture bleeps out his name with more prejudice than Beatrix Kiddo—cruises into town at that very moment (v.
 1).
 The scene plays out like an episode of Let’s Make a Deal.
-At first, it appears Boaz is simply informing [bleep] about the property Naomi is selling without any interest in it himself, “If you are willing to redeem, redeem!” (v.
+At first, it appears Boaz is simply informing [bleep] about the property Naomi is selling without any interest in it himself, “If you are willing to redeem it, redeem!” (v.
 4).
 Talk about playing it cool.
 But as soon as [bleep] agrees, Boaz reveals he’ll be getting a lot more than land in the deal.
 As Ron Popeil would say, “But wait, there’s more!”
 That’s when Boaz reveals he will have to buy the estate from Naomi and Ruth (v.
 5).
 Like Jimmie Shannon, [bleep] only gets the inheritance if he’s married by 6:05 p.m.
 But the thought of hooking up with a Moabite has him backing away slowly.
 He can’t turn down the opportunity fast enough and publicly relinquishes his obligation to Boaz with a complex exchange that rivals the Lambda Lambda Lambda secret handshake.
 At one point, Boaz even removes a shoe (v.
 8).
 As Shawn Spencer would say, “Hold it, fold it, skim it!
 Crouching tiger, zookeeper’s boy, hairdresser on fire, girlfriend in a coma, slap it on a biscuit.”
 Once everything is settled, council members shower Boaz with well wishes, primarily that Ruth churns out more kids than Brandine Spuckler (vv.
 11, 12).

 It’s not your standard romance, but things couldn’t have worked out much better.
 After successfully navigating the engagement challenge, the couple doesn’t waste any time getting hitched.
 Their age gap and intermarriage makes them the original Jay and Gloria Pritchett.
 Legend has it Boaz pulled a Yale Goodman and died smiling on their wedding night, but nowhere in the text does it confirm he actually went out with a, er, bang.
 What we do know is Ruth gets pregnant faster than Dashiki and gives birth to a boy (v.
 13).
 The buildup to this happy occasion sees Naomi regaining some of her youthfulness as if she’s been swimming in a pool stocked with Antarean cocoons.
 She even takes it upon herself to raise the child.
-Her involvement is so prominent the neighbors declare, “A son is born to Naomi” (v.
+Her involvement is so prominent the neighbors declare, “A son has been born to Naomi” (v.
 17).
 In many ways, Naomi is the real driving force behind the story.
 Like Lady Edith Crawley, she overcomes every setback to elevate her title and earn a happy ending.

 But Ruth gets top billing for a reason.
 Arguably, anyone who volunteers to hang out with their mother-in-law fulltime should have a book named after them, but it’s more than that.
 Her loyalty to Naomi puts Samwise Gamgee on notice—and it pays off big-time.
 Much like Holly Reilly-Kennedy, she takes a trip to her deceased husband’s homeland and ends up in bed with a new man.
-In the end, she not only transcends her nationality and wins over the enemy, she’s hailed as “better than seven sons.”
+In the end, she not only transcends her nationality and wins over the enemy, she’s hailed as “better … than seven sons.”
 It’s a glimpse of hope during a generally hopeless era and it’s all thanks to two ballsy women.
 Ruth and Naomi drive the Thunderbird harder than Thelma and Louise.
 The only difference is they’re not left hanging in mid-air when the credits roll.
 Not only do they get what they want, they change the course of history.
 According to the text, it’s impossible to understate their role in Israel’s story.
 Once again, it appears God really isn’t that concerned about race, gender or social standing when it comes to who contributes.

 The story closes with another one of Scripture’s famous who-begot-who lists.
 Yep.
 It’s time to read the phonebook again.
 But stick around.
 The good news about this list is it has an after-the-credits teaser.
 Turns out, the book of Ruth is a prequel.
 The famous Israelite hero David is about to be introduced.
 That’s right.
 Ruth and Boaz become the great-grandparents of David, the kid who would be king.
 Like Josie DeMarco and Steve Stronghold, the super-lineage starts here.
 Cue the changeover.
 It’s time to switch reels.
 A new era in Israel’s saga is about to begin and it promises to include scenes that reveal more about how God operates.
 Now is definitely not the time to stop reading.